swetasgit/edge-demo/README.md

-Demo of Elemental, Akri, Fleet, and AI/ML
+# Edge Keynote Demo for SUSECON 2022

+In this repo is all of the content and instructions to duplicate the full demo hosted shown on stage for the SUSECON 2022 Keynote demo.

+Everything that you need to reproduce the full stack is included in this repo.

 Contents:
-- [x] Fleet bundle to install Akri with correct values
-- [x] ML model for chameleon detection
+- Instructions for Setup and configuration of demo
-- [x] Custom code for consuming frame buffer stream
+- Source code and container build for
-- [ ] Test for race condition on bootstrap
-- [ ] Make more self-contained
-- [ ] Document demo steps
+  - ML model
+  - Demo UI
+- Preconfigured Fleet bundles for
+  - Akri
+  - Neuvector
+  - Demo UI
+  - Redis